FishieDotCom/Toxiq-API-Docs/Docs/Mentions.md

 ## Mention Behavior
 its best to show existing users in the comment section as well as the post OP when user tries to mention someone.
 future updates will add endpoints to get friends to display when a user tries to mention someone.

-### NOTE
-while emoji and id support is pending its best to only focus on adding username support for now